Oliver-RC/battleships-python/README.md

   - Heroku: used for deploying and hosting the application.

 ## Testing
- - I tested the application
+ - I tested the application on both the Gitpod terminal and Heroku hosting terminal, the game played as expected.
+ - I tested all featured as advised above making sure they work as intended.
+ - I passed the code through the PEP8 validation and can confirm there are no problems or serious errors.
  ### Validator Testing
   #### PEP8 -
    - All Python validation was passed through the official [PEP8 validator](http://pep8online.com/).
    - xxx
    ![PEP8](x)
  ### User Stories Testing
-  - First time user
-  - Returning user
-  - Frequent user
+  - First time user understands how to access the application and how to play the game.
+A simple to follow dialogue and game structure allows the user to easily understand how to work the application and knows when the game has finished.
+  - Returning user is able to pick up from where they left off by quickly understanding how the simple game works and functions.
+With the built in difficulty selector allows the user to be tested further and provides longer game playing time.
+  - Frequent user finds it quick and easy to come back and play the game.
+The levels of difficulty and score tally keeps the user engaged and enables them to challenge themselves to beat their previous score.

 ## Bugs
  ### Solved Bugs